List of Obscura band members: 2014–2024

-Obscura announced the replacements for Christian Münzner and Hannes Grossmann as Tom "Fountainhead" Geldschläger and Sebastian Lanser, respectively, in September 2014.
+Obscura announced the replacements for Christian Münzner and Hannes Grossmann as Tom Geldschläger and Sebastian Lanser, respectively, in September 2014.
 The new lineup released Akróasis in February 2016.
 Prior to the album's release, the band unveiled Rafael Trujillo as their new guitarist in November 2015, following Geldschläger's departure in July.
 The new lineup issued the band's fifth album Diluvium in July 2018.
-During a tour towards the end of the year, Steffen Kummerer was unavailable for a run of shows after his passport and luggage were stolen, so members of support bands Beyond Creation (Simon Girard and Kevin Chartré), Exist (Max Phelps and Alex Weber) and Inferi (Stevie Boiser) stood in for the vocalist.
+During a tour towards the end of the year, Steffen Kummerer was unavailable for three shows after his passport and luggage were stolen, so members of support bands Beyond Creation (Simon Girard and Kevin Chartré), Exist (Max Phelps and Alex Weber) and Inferi (Stevie Boiser) stood in for the vocalist.
 In April 2020, Kummerer announced the dismissal of Trujillo, Klausenitzer and Lanser due to "musical differences".

 Replacements for the departed band members were announced over the following month — a week after news of the change, bassist Jeroen Paul Thesseling returned to the band; in mid-May, David Diepold took over on drums; and at the end of the month, former guitarist Christian Münzner also rejoined the group.
 The new lineup released A Valediction on Nuclear Blast Records in November 2021.
 For shows early the next year in North America, Thesseling and Diepold were unavailable due to "visa issues", with Alex Weber and Gabe Seeber performing in their places.
 The regular members returned for European shows later in the year, but Thesseling had officially left by the end of the year.
 Weber and Seeber continued performing with Obscura during 2023 and 2024.
 A few shows in the summer of 2024 featured Ype Terwisscha van Scheltinga on bass.

 Since 2024

 In August 2024, Christian Münzner announced his second departure from Obscura, which he credited to "creative differences".
 The next month, a new lineup of the band featuring guitarist Kevin Olasz, bassist Robin Zielhorst and drummer James Stewart was announced.
 A new album, A Sonication, was released in February 2025.
-Touring for the album has featured a lineup of Stummerer alongside guitarist Vince Wilquin, bassist Hugo Doyon-Karout and drummer Clément Denys.
+Touring for the album has featured a lineup of Kummerer alongside guitarist Vince Wilquin, bassist Hugo Doyon-Karout and drummer Clément Denys in February.
+Since February 2025 the touring lineup features guitarist Vince Wilquin, bassist Robin Zielhorst and drummer Clément Denys along Steffen Kummerer.